bids-standard/bids-specification/src/02-common-principles.md

 MUST NOT be a series of space characters.
 Each TSV file MUST start with a header line listing the names of all columns (with the exception of [physiological and other continuous recordings](04-modality-specific-files/06-physiological-and-other-continuous-recordings.md)).
-Names MUST be separated with tabs.
 It is RECOMMENDED that the column names in the header of the TSV file are written in [`snake_case`](https://en.wikipedia.org/wiki/Snake_case) with the first letter in lower case (for example, `variable_name`, not `Variable_name`).
+As for all other data in the TSV files, column names MUST be separated with tabs.
+Furthermore, column names MUST NOT be blank (that is, an empty string) and MUST NOT be duplicated within a single TSV file.
 String values containing tabs MUST be escaped using double quotes.
 Missing and non-applicable values MUST be coded as `n/a`.
 Numerical values MUST employ the dot (`.`) as decimal separator and MAY be specified